Cormac Murphy: Intermediate

 After lining out for the Cork senior team in the early part of 2014, Murphy was also added to the Cork intermediate team and made his first appearance in a 1-21 to 3-09 Munster Championship defeat of Waterford on 25 May.
 He later won a Munster Championship medal on 25 June after a 4-15 to 2-08 defeat of Tipperary in the final.

 On 28 July 2018, Murphy scored three points from centre-forward in Cork's 2-19 to 0-18 All-Ireland final defeat of Wexford.

 Senior

 Murphy was added to the extended training panel of the Cork senior team just before the start of the 2014 Munster Championship.
 He made his first appearance for the team on 14 February 2015 in a 1-22 to 2-17 National Hurling League defeat by Kilkenny.
 On 3 May, Murphy was at left wing-back for Cork's 1-24 to 0-17 defeat by Waterford in the National League final.
 He made his first championship start in a 3-19 to 1-21 Munster Championship defeat by Waterford on 7 June.
-Murphy was dropped from the Cork panel prior to the start of the 2017 Munster Championship.
+Murphy opted out of the Cork panel prior to the start of the 2018 season.

-In November 2018, Murphy was recalled to the Cork senior panel.
+In November 2018, Murphy was recalled to the Cork senior panel for the 2019 season.